skedwards88/word_lists/README.md

 `raw/movies.txt` is the 10,000 most common words from movies and TV, as compiled in the 2006 [list by Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists#English).

-`LDNOOBW.txt` is the "list of dirty, naughty, obscene, and otherwise bad words" from [LDNOOBW](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), minus multi-word phrases, minus words not in `raw/wordnik.txt`, minus words that were subjectively deemed to be non-offensive due to a non-slang or scientific meaning, plus variations of words.
+`raw/LDNOOBW.txt` is the "list of dirty, naughty, obscene, and otherwise bad words" from [LDNOOBW](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), minus multi-word phrases, minus words not in `raw/wordnik.txt`, minus words that were subjectively deemed to be non-offensive due to a non-slang or scientific meaning, plus variations of words.

+`raw/brysbaert.txt` is the [word prevalence data](https://osf.io/nbu9e) from [Brysbaert, M., Mandera, P., McCormick, S.F. et al. Word prevalence norms for 62,000 English lemmas.
+Behav Res 51, 467–479 (2019)](https://doi.org/10.3758/s13428-018-1077-9).
+The columns are `Word`, `Pknown`, `Nobs`, `Prevalence`, `FreqZipfUS`.

 ### Processed word lists